Blog Article

 5. Snowboarding at Lee Canyon

 Most people don’t think of Las Vegas as a prime place for winter sports, but a trip to Lee Canyon will show you otherwise.
 Lee Canyon, nicknamed the “Coolest Place in Las Vegas,” is an hour’s drive from the famous Las Vegas Strip.
-Lee Canyon’s trails are open for hiking during the summer months, but they are typically covered with snow from December through early spring.
+Lee Canyon’s trails are open for hiking during the summer, but they are typically covered with snow from December through early spring.
 When the snow falls, the Canyon has 24 trails maintained for snowboarding and other snow sports, including tubing.

 6. Spring Mountain Ranch State Park